gildobjanschi/RISCV_PROCESSOR/README.md

 You need to be aware of the fact that if the bitstream from flash is switching the mode of the flash from SPI to quad SPI (QSPI) writting to the flash next time will fail.
 This is due to the fact that the FPGA writes to the flash in SPI mode and if the bitstream switches to QSPI there is no facility to switch it back to SPI mode.
-This is a [known issue](https://github.com/trabucayre/openFPGALoader/issues/124) and as it is suggested in one of the comments it has a 'HW' solution until a potential workaround is found in openFPGALoader.
+This is a [known issue](https://github.com/trabucayre/openFPGALoader/issues/124) and as it is suggested in one of the comments it has a 'hardware' solution until a potential workaround is found in openFPGALoader.
 The solution, which I verified, is to short two adjacent flash pins (CS, MISO) while the USB cable is being inserted.
 This will cause the FPGA to fail read of the configuration from flash and therefore the flash will remain in SPI mode.
-The easy way to avoid this issue is not to write the FPGA bitstream to flash.

 ## More work needed
 I appreciate feedback for bug fixes and improvements.
 There are a few area where I would like to see performace improvements: